marcinlawnik/laravel4-api-tutorial/README.md

   * [Postman](http://www.getpostman.com/) installed

-##Chapter 0 - Adding packages and configuring composer
+##Chapter 0 - Adding packages/composer stuff

 - First let's name our app and describe what it does.
 We'll do that by filling "name", "description" and "keywords" tags in